starwolf0320/web3-interview-preparation/README.md

     </ul>
 </details>
 <details>
-  <summary>What is a crypto wallets?</summary>
+  <summary>What is a crypto wallet?</summary>
     <ul>
       <li>
-        Crypto wallets store your private key and lets you allowing you to send and receive cryptocurrencies
+        Crypto wallets store your private key and lets you send and receive cryptocurrencies
       </li>
       <li>
         Crypto wallets technically don’t store your crypto!
 If you lose your private keys, you lose access to your money and not the money itself